 iv Financing considerations

 As part of a slew of measures to provide S-REITs with greater flexibility to manage their cashflows and raise funds amid the challenging environment posed by the covid-19 pandemic, the MAS announced in April 2020 an increase in the aggregate leverage limit applicable to S-REITs from 45 to 50 per cent of its deposited property, provided that an S-REIT meets a new minimum interest coverage ratio (ICR) requirement of 2.5 times.
 The introduction of the ICR as a secondary metric aims to provide investors with greater transparency and assurance on the ability of an S-REIT to service its debt obligations.
 While the higher leverage limit took effect immediately, the implementation of the ICR requirement has been deferred to 1 January 2022 as the MAS recognised that S-REITs' ICRs will likely come under pressure in the near term due to the negative impact of the covid-19 situation on their earnings and cashflows.
 In addition, the SGX has also announced that it would provisionally allow listed issuers (including S-REITs) to seek an enhanced general mandate from shareholders to issue up to 100 per cent of their share capital on a pro rata basis – an increase from the original limit of 50 per cent.
-This enhanced share issue limit would apply until 31 December 2021.
+This enhanced share issue limit would be valid until the conclusion of the issuer's next annual general meeting, provided that the mandate is approved by shareholders prior to 31 December 2021.
 This is aimed at allowing greater flexibility in equity fundraising efforts to mitigate the effects of the covid-19 pandemic.